-- 740. In connection with, and as a result of, Heppner's misconduct, Bradley Capital and Highland Consolidated received tens of millions of dollars from June 2019 onward.
+- 740. In connection with, and as a result of, Heppner's misconduct, Bradley Capital and Highland Consolidated received from June 2019 onward.
 Bradley Capital and Highland Consolidated expended portions of the funds they received directly or indirectly-through subsequent transferee trusts and entities-in ways that conferred personal benefits on Heppner and enriched him. - 741.
 The benefits and enrichment that Heppner personally received from the nine figure sums flowing into, and through, Bradley Capital and Highland Consolidated never would have been possible but for GWG's substantial cash transfers in the Transactions.
 A substantial portion of those funds originated from GWG.
-And to the extent BEN made other payments to those entities, BEN could not have done so had it not been for GWG's infusions of cash into BEN's business that enabled BEN to cover its losses and operational cash burn, and to pay its debts to third parties (e.g., the \$25 million payment to Sabes AV in December 2019).
-Accordingly, GWG conferred a benefit on Heppner in transferring funds to BEN and HCLP. - 742.
-GWG suffered harm, or impoverishment, as a result of, and related to, the transfers of cash to BEN and HCLP that ultimately benefitted Heppner.
+And to the extent BEN made other payments to those entities,

+Accordingly, GWG conferred a benefit on Heppner in transferring funds to BEN and HCLP.

+- 742. GWG suffered harm, or impoverishment, as a result of, and related to, the transfers of cash to BEN and HCLP that ultimately benefitted Heppner.
 GWG received BEN equity in exchange.
 That BEN equity was and currently is worth a small fraction of the prices GWG paid, and it may be completely worthless by the time of trial.
 GWG also suffered harm in the form of other out-of-pocket costs incurred in connection with, or as a result of, the Transactions, including, but not limited to, legal costs in the Transactions and in connection with the SEC investigations they played a substantial factor in. - 743.
 The benefit and enrichment that GWG indirectly conferred on Heppner via cash transfers that flowed to his entities and thereafter benefitted and enriched him was directly related to the harm GWG suffered in making those cash transfers.